MyName-is-Alex/task_management_tool/README.md

 ## Contact

-If you have any questions or suggestions about WhatNotRent, feel free to contact me at mitualex12@yahoo.com.
+If you have any questions or suggestions about ProMan, feel free to contact me at mitualex12@yahoo.com.